Skip to Main Content

 • Title, Chapter, or Volume (see T. 1, 1.3)

-• Code (cite to the official code if at all possible) (large & small cap font)
+• Code (cite to the official federal code, official state code if possible) (small cap font)

 • Section